fredgj/Mighty-Dictionary/README.rst

 Craig Rhodes talk `The Mighty Dictionary
 <https://www.youtube.com/watch?v=C4Kc8xzcA68>`_ from PyCon 2010.

+This dictionary was implemented while exploring the internal stucture of the dictionary and experimenting with pythons features.
+I have made some minor changes from the python's dictionary implementation, but they work more or less the same way.

+This dictionary implenentation as a lot slower compared to pythons built-in dictionary, but it's mainly because this dictionary is implemented in python while pythons dictionary is implemented in C.

 There are two versions, a pyton 2 version and a python 3 version.
 The python 2 version have been implemented to work exactly like pythons 2's dictionary.

-I wouldn't recommend using this dictionary, it's a lot slower than pythons built-in dictionary (not that strange).
-It was implemented while exploring the internal stucture of the dictionary and experimenting with pythons features.
-I have made some minor changes from the python's dictionary implementation.

 The strategy for calculating a new index in case of a collision has has been taken from pythons `dictionary implementation
 <https://hg.python.org/cpython/file/52f68c95e025/Objects/dictobject.c>`_ (line 35 to
-125).
+125 and line 318 to 395).

 Differences
 ===========